 For the first time in over a year, I woke up without pain in my hips.
 I rolled over in bed, and it didn’t hurt.
-I used my legs to lift up the covers by my feet, and it didn’t hurt.
+I used my legs to lift the covers by my feet, and it didn’t hurt.
 When I got out of bed and walked to the bathroom, my chronic & acute case of postpartum osteitis pubis was no longer causing me pain.

 Yesterday, I had a minor surgical procedure to get a cortisol shot in between my pubic bones.
 The procedure required full anesthesia, and a breathing tube down my throat, and marked the end of a medical journey that began before I gave birth, when I needed a belly band to walk around at work.
 There was a time when I was 8 months pregnant when, for my birthday, I tried to walk down the main street of Annapolis for a holiday event.
-I made it less than a mile before I had to retreat back to the car, nearly in tears from the pain — and that was with the belly band.
+I made it less than a mile before I had to retreat to the car, nearly in tears from the pain — and that was with the belly band.

-I got a referral to a physical therapist, who tried to help, but there’s not a whole lot you can do with a woman who’s eight months pregnant when it comes to physical therapy and the pelvic region.
+I got a referral to a physical therapist, who tried to help, but there’s not a lot you can do with a woman who’s eight months pregnant when it comes to physical therapy and the pelvic region.

 About a month later, I knew I wasn’t going to get all the way better on my own.
 But then the pandemic hit, and I just didn’t see the point of a virtual pelvic exam.
-So I waited until the summer before I could finally get a referral to a pelvic physical therapist who might be able to help and in the meantime did virtual stretches with a friend who is a dancer, and at least knew about physical therapy and it’s principles and did her best to help my body — and in fact when I finally did get in to see the physical therapist she offered me a lot of the same exercises that my friend had given, but, as I’d expected being in person made all the difference.
+So I waited until the summer before I could finally get a referral to a pelvic physical therapist who might be able to help and in the meantime did virtual stretches with a friend who is a dancer, and at least knew about physical therapy and it’s principles and did her best to help my body — and in fact when I finally did get in to see the physical therapist she offered me a lot of the same exercises that my friend had given, but, as I'd expected, being in person made all the difference.

-She thought I had a adductor tendinosis, perhaps caused by a long hike I’d made a couple of years back with my husband where we got a little lost and hiked a little farther than we meant to and I wound up in so much hip pain I couldn’t drive for two days.
+She thought I had adductor tendinosis, perhaps caused by a long hike I’d made a couple of years back with my husband where we got a little lost and hiked a little farther than we meant to, and I wound up in so much hip pain I couldn’t drive for two days.

 It seemed plausible that I pulled something, didn’t let it heal enough, and then exacerbated the pre-existing injury with my pregnancy.